When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 While you might like the idea of a trip to the Bahamas, chances are your dog will not- the heat will be too high, the transportation will be too stressful, and the environment itself could be stressful, too, if there are territorial packs in the neighbourhood.
 Similarly, whilst you might appreciate a posh hotel, your dog will likely feel trapped.

-In contrast, jumping in the car and heading somewhere in nature, sleeping under the stars with plenty of activities and freedom for your dog to explore can be a much more enriching experience for your dog… and it can be a huge value add to you.
+In contrast, jumping in the car and heading somewhere in nature, sleeping under the stars with plenty of activities and freedom for your dog to explore can be a much more enriching experience for your dog… and it can be a tremendous value add to you.

 There’s something about camping with a dog that significantly improves the experience.

-If you don’t like the idea of camping in a tent, you could always try glamping or renting a little cabin somewhere – that provides you with the home comforts you need while providing your dog with the value and excitement of staying somewhere in nature.
+If you don’t like the idea of camping in a tent, you could always try glamping or renting a little cabin somewhere – that provides you with the home comforts you need while providing your dog the value and excitement of staying in nature.